icons8/lunacy-docs/docs/symbols.md

 {:.is-big}
 ![A view of the symbols page](public/symb-tutorial1.png)

 >**Note:** To demonstrate Lunacy capabilities to the maximum, we have also added some layer and text styles.
-For details about them, click [here](https://docs.icons8.com/layerstyles/).
+For details about them, click <a href="https://docs.icons8.com/layerstyles/" target="_blank">here</a>.

 Now, we'll move from the symbols page to our project page, add one of the templates to the artboard and let the magic begin.